-The region is also home to some great craft breweries, Gladstone Brewing, Forbidden Brewing and Cumberland Brewing, which can be found on the Nanaimo and Comox Valley Ale Trail.
+The region is also home to some great craft breweries, Gladstone Brewing, and Cumberland Brewing, which can be found on the Vancouver Island Ale Trail Part 2.
 A little ways up the Island Highway in Campbell River you can also find Beach Fire Brewing and Nosh House making the region a perfect place to explore the beautiful wonders of the great outdoors as well as some tasty BC trail beers!

 Our flight out of Vancouver with Harbour Air was scheduled for an early morning departure so we arrived at the marina as the sun was about to rise above the horizon making for a gorgeous start to the day.
 The near cloudless sky made for quite a sunrise!